ntuifranklin/bashballoonsdecor/README.md

 # Bash Balloons Decor Rentals & LLC
 Bash Balloons Decor an ecommerce project for
 [Bash Balloons Decor Rentals Website](https://bashballoonsrentals.com).
-This guide provides detailed instructions for deploying the Hockshi application on a remote Ubuntu server using NGINX as the web server and PM2 as the process manager.
+This guide provides detailed instructions for deploying the BashBalloons application on a remote Ubuntu server using NGINX as the web server and PM2 as the process manager.
 The documentation is divided into two main sections: installation and configuration, and testing of the deployed application.

 # Deployment Guide on a Ubuntu Server with Nginx and PM2
 ## Requirements